PATH3305 Medical Genetics

 - Details for undergraduate courses

-- Level 3 core unit in the Pathology and Laboratory Medicine major sequence
+- Level 3 core unit in the Pathology and Laboratory Medicine; Genetics major sequences

 - This unit provides an overview of the etiology, diagnosis and management of genetic and epigenetic human diseases and provides a framework for understanding the human impact of these diseases.
 Increasingly, clinicians and medical scientists are required to ensure that genetic investigations yield results that meaningfully address the clinical question that is being asked.
 The unit offers insight into a range of testing options now available and also the clinical utility of these tests.
 It also offers insight into the management of families with hereditary disorders, and the range of therapies now emerging for an increasing number of human diseases arising from abnormalities of gene expression.
 The unit is suitable for students intending to go on to a career in medical research or graduate entry medicine and paraclinical sciences including genetic counselling.